How: Create Softsub/ Hardsub Video Translation from LRC File

 3. Formatting (in Aegisub)

 I assume that you already have your timing as correct as possible.
 The next step is formatting the sub.
-Because I want the video to have two subs, the Indonesian and the English, with English lyric placed on top of the Indonesian and having black colour instead of white, I make two kinds of script, Default (for Indonesian lyric) and English (for English lyric).
+Because I want the video to have two subs, the Indonesian and the English, with English subtitle placed on top of the Indonesian and having black colour instead of white, I make two kinds of script, Default (for Indonesian) and English (for English).

 To change the format, just go to the Menu Bar, Subtitles>Style Manager, create New Storage, and Edit.

 Style Name — Name that you use to remember the format

 Font, Colors — Normal Formatting

 Outline – Outline of the text

 If you only want to make it as softsub (without putting the sub inside a container such as mkv), your work stop here.
 Just change the sub filename to be the same as the video file.
 If you want to put it inside a container, I’m so sorry you must go to another tutorial.

 4. Hardsubbing (in VirtualDub)

 -Video>FIlter.
 Add, subtitler, OK.
 Choose the .ssa sub, OK (or Preview).
 Save as AVI.
 Note that you will have a very big file (because you don’t compress the audio).
 If you want to make it smaller, just convert it in a video converter.